t-satwik/crop-disease-detection-app-backend/README.md

 ---
 ## `apis/GetPastData/`

-This Api is used to get the data points and the images associated with a user.
+This Api is used to get the data and the images associated with a user.

 ### How to Use?